Inquiry-based Education.

 Teacher, Low Country Master Naturalist, & Founder of AONA.

 Christy grew up in the Hilton Head/Bluffton area.
 She is a proud graduate of Hilton Head High School and Winthrop University.
 During her college years, she spent a year studying abroad in Argentina, a semester in Spain, and summers working on a ranch in Montana.
 She began her teaching career with the Beaufort County School District in 2006.
-Most recently, she completed the Master Naturalist course offered through the Lowcountry Institute in conjunction with Clemson Extension.
-Later, she went on to design, create, and teach the Environmental Learning Class at Cross Schools of Bluffton, then served as the Lower School Principal.
+She completed the Master Naturalist course offered through the Lowcountry Institute in conjunction with Clemson Extension.
+Before leaving the traditional school system entirely, she designed, created, and taught in the outdoor classroom at a local private school, finally serving as the Lower School Principal.

 In studying how Europeans let their young children learn in nature, she fell in love with the forest school model.
 She believes that nothing compares to the excitement seen in children’s eyes as they learn outside!